tmobile/magentaA11y/_checklist-web/button.md

   group: |
     It indicates if it has popup for listbox or menus
   state: |
-    It expresses its state if applicable (pressed, expanded, disabled)
+    It expresses its state if applicable (pressed, expanded, disabled/dimmed)

 mobile:
   swipe: |